 Anytime I struggle with body awareness, I take a break from my work.
 I get out of the position I’ve been working in.
 I get in a relaxed position away from my desk.
 Also, I take a deep breath and try to disconnect from my work both mentally and physically.
 I continue taking deep breaths and focus on where the tension is in my body.
 When I return to my workstation, I consciously correct the position and fix what I was doing wrong.

-For a more in-depth process on how to correct your posture, go here to download your free computer posture checklist.
+For a more in-depth process on how to correct your posture, go here to download your Computer Posture Checklist.
 Maintaining good posture can bring many benefits and make health problems less of an issue.
 Knowing these benefits can help you maintain good posture for a longer period of time.

 3 Benefits of Good Posture